Nineteen boats carrying invasive mussels stopped at B.C. borders - Salmon Arm Observer

 North Okanagan-Shuswap MP Mel Arnold finds it troubling that so many high-risk watercraft are entering the province.

+He states that 80 per cent of the last federal budget went to two invasive species in the Great Lakes, while 20 per cent was for the rest of the program.

 “The cost of prevention is fractional compared to the cost of treatment.
-They’re probably a greater ecological threat to the province than a massive wildfire,” he contends, pointing out that trees can be grown after a fire.
+They’re proably a greater ecological threat to the province than a massive wildfire,” Arnold contends, pointing out that trees can be grown after a fire.
 The mussels, however, could wipe out the sockeye fry and related food chain, as well as clog water intake pipes completely.

 Arnold is in favour of increasing the use of sniffer dogs trained to detect the mussels, as well as increasing signs at borders and having full-time staffing at check points at all points of entry.